TimITSolutions/federation_environment_getting_started/README.md

 As debugging submitted code becomes quite difficult, you can test on your local computer if your code will successfully work on fe.zgt.nl.

-1. We provide a sample of our CLaM dataset, [CLaM-sample](./datasets) in this repository.
-Refer to CLaM-sample while writing your code.

-2. For testing locally, the dataset path in your code should be your local path to CLaM-sample.
+1. For testing locally, the dataset path in your code should be your local path to [CLaM-sample](./datasets).

-3. Place your ```submission.zip``` in ```docker_scripts/```.
+2. Place your ```submission.zip``` in ```docker_scripts/```.

-4. Set up the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) in order to run containers with GPU acceleration
+3. Set up the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#installation) in order to run containers with GPU acceleration

-5. Execute the docker compose environement:
+4. Execute the docker compose environement:
 ```bash
 docker compose up
 ```

 You can now observe the output of your submission in the terminal.

-### Submit your own to our model-to-data platform
+### Submit your own code to our model-to-data platform

 In order to test this code, perform the following steps: